Am I Actually Thinking About Buying A Home?!

 Back-End Ratio measures how much of a person’s income is allocated to all other monthly debts.
 It is the sum of all other debt obligations divided by the sum of the person’s income.
 Other debts commonly include: student loan payments, credit card payments, and non-mortgage loan payments.

 Ok, so all of this is great.
-But how do I figure out these ratios for my finances, and what is an ACCEPTABLE ratio?
+But how do I figure out these ratios to apply for or refinance my mortgage, and what is an ACCEPTABLE ratio?
 That’s when I found a SUPER useful tool called www.Mortgagecalculators.info.
 They can help you calculate all sorts of figures you will need when buying a home.